tytydraco/yessleep/out/We_made_the_past_our_playground_but_one_of_us_didnt_come_back_Part_1.md

 “You're pretty nervous, huh,” she finally said, grinning.
 “Is it because I'm a psycho?”

 That did it.
-I finally broke eye contact and stared down at the table.
+I broke eye contact and stared down at the table.
 “No, of course not,” I replied quietly.
 “I don't believe any of those rumours, anyway.”

 “Well, maybe you should.”
 Under the table, I felt a soft impact against my shin.
 She'd kicked me.
 Only lightly, not enough to hurt.
 “Half of those rumours are true, you know.”